MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 - Select **Ignore** or say "Guides, Ignore" to decline the call.

-If you are already in a call or meeting in Guides and receive another call, the new call is automatically declined.
+If you're already in a call or meeting in Guides and receive another call, the new call is automatically declined.

 > [!IMPORTANT]
 > If both Guides and Remote Assist are installed, you might see conflicting notifications from both apps.
 We recommend you turn off notifications from Remote Assist.
 For more information, see [HoloLens users have trouble with notifications when receiving a call in Guides](known-issues-hololens-app.md#hololens-users-have-trouble-with-notifications-when-receiving-a-call-in-guides).